V2.0: Getting Started

 end

-Hanami's 2.1 release, slated for early 2023, will bring persistence as a first class feature, after which none of the above set up will be required.
+Hanami's 2.2 release will bring persistence as a first class feature, after which none of the above set up will be required.

 Creating a books table